 You will create positive reinforcement by taking some time each day to acknowledge your QA team’s achievements.

 It helps keep the team motivated in the long run.
-Everyone likes to feel appreciated and valued, especially when it comes from someone they respect and admire.
+Appreciation words for testers are critical, especially when it comes from someone they respect and admire.

 Favour clear communication

-• Give relevant feedback and make it a two-way street;
+- Give relevant QA feedback and make it a two-way street;

 Keep communication channels open between managers and workers to ensure better managing QA technical teams.
 This will allow for better conflict resolution as well as clearer lines of communication about expectations for both sides.